-When using explicit instruction: teachers provide clear models for solving a problem type using an array of examples; students receive extensive practice in use of newly learned strategies and skills; students are offered multiple opportunities to think aloud and talk through the decisions they make and the steps they take; and, students are provided immediate and extensive feedback during each guided practice (Archer & Hughes, 2011; Marchand-Martella, Slocum, & Martella, 2004; Pashler, Bain, Bottge, Graesser, Koedinger, McDaniel, & Metcalfe, 2007; Rosenshine, 1997).
-Consequently, students are cognitively and behaviorally engaged throughout the teaching-learning interaction.
-Furthermore, they have opportunities throughout the class for self-monitoring and directing their own learning as a result of affirmative/corrective feedback before completing homework and taking a quiz independently.
+When using explicit instruction: teachers provide clear models for solving a problem type using an array of examples; students receive extensive practice in use of newly learned strategies and skills; students are offered multiple opportunities to think aloud and talk through the decisions they make and the steps they take; and, students are provided immediate and extensive feedback during each guided practice (Archer & Hughes, 2011; Hall, 2002; Marchand-Martella, Slocum, & Martella, 2004; Pashler, Bain, Bottge, Graesser, Koedinger, McDaniel, & Metcalfe, 2007; Rosenshine, 1997).
+Consequently, college students were cognitively and behaviorally engaged throughout the teaching-learning interactions with instructors, math mentors, and classmates in Basic and Intermediate Algebra throughout the two year project.
+Furthermore, they had opportunities throughout the class for self-monitoring and directing their own learning as a result of affirmative/corrective feedback before completing homework assignment and taking a quiz independently.